-The Management Board informs the Supervisory Board regularly, without delay and comprehensively, of all issues important to the enterprise with regard to strategy, planning, business development, risk situation, risk management and compliance.
-The Management Board points out deviations of the actual business development from previously formulated plans and targets, indicating the reasons therefor.
+The Management Board informs the Supervisory Board regularly, without delay and comprehensively about all issues that are relevant to the company regarding strategy, planning, business development, the risk situation, risk management and compliance.
+The Management Board addresses departures in the current business development from its existing projections and targets, indicating the reasons for any such departures.

-All Board members ensure that the staff members they appoint to support them comply with the confidentiality obligation accordingly.
+All Board members ensure that the employees used by them in support functions comply with the obligation of confidentiality in the same way.

 If necessary, the Supervisory Board shall meet without the Management Board.

-After the announcement of a takeover offer, the Management Board may not take any actions, until publication of the result, that could prevent the success of the offer, unless such actions are permitted under legal regulations.
-In making their decisions, the Management and Supervisory Boards are bound to the best interests of the shareholders and of the enterprise.
+After the announcement of a takeover offer, the Management Board must not – until publication of the result – take any actions that could prevent the success of the offer, unless such actions are permitted under applicable law.
+In making their decisions, the Management Board and Supervisory Board are bound to observe the best interests of the shareholders and the company.

-In the case of a takeover offer, the Management Board should convene an extraordinary General Meeting at which shareholders discuss the takeover offer and may decide on corporate actions.
+In the event of a takeover offer, the Management Board should convene an Extraordinary General Meeting at which shareholders will discuss the takeover offer and, if appropriate, decide on corporate actions.

-If the company takes out a D&O (directors’ and officers’ liability insurance) policy for the Management Board, a deductible of at least 10% of the loss up to at least the amount of one and a half times the fixed annual compensation of the Management Board member must be agreed upon.
+If the corporation takes out a D&O (directors’ and officers’ liability insurance) policy for the Management Board, a deductible of at least 10% of the loss up to at least the amount of one and a half times the fixed annual remuneration of the Management Board member must be agreed.

-A similar deductible shall be agreed upon in any D&O policy for the Supervisory Board.
+A similar deductible shall be agreed in any D&O policy for the Supervisory Board.